BonsaiDen/lithium/README.md

     Pending means that the connection is yet to be either accepted or rejected.

-- __Object - info()__

-    Returns a object containing connection specific information:

-        {
-            ip: "127.0.0.1"
-            port: 35758,
-            bytesSend: 123,
-            bytesReceived: 456
-        }

-    > Note: The returned object is a reference.

 - __Boolean - send(any:message)__

     Sends a `message` to the remote.